MP Estate Planning UK

 How should families structure holdings as portfolios grow?

-Consider centralising records, using professional custody for large holdings, and updating wills and powers of attorney.
-Regular reviews ensure the plan still reflects your intentions and risk profile.
+Consider centralising records, using professional custody for significant holdings, and updating wills and Lasting Powers of Attorney (LPAs).
+Appoint at least two trustees if using a trust arrangement and conduct regular reviews to ensure the plan still reflects your intentions, family circumstances and risk profile.

 What happens to the capital gains position when someone inherits tokens?

 On death, the base cost for beneficiaries is reset to the market value at the date of death.
-This becomes the new starting point for any future capital gains calculations when the beneficiary disposes of the asset.
+There is no CGT charge on death itself — the gain accrued during the deceased’s lifetime effectively disappears.
+This reset becomes the beneficiary’s new starting point for any future capital gains calculations when they dispose of the inherited tokens.

 What events trigger capital gains tax for beneficiaries?

-Selling tokens, swapping one token for another, or using tokens to buy goods can trigger a disposal.
-Beneficiaries should keep records of the date, value and nature of each disposal to calculate any gain.
+Selling tokens, swapping one token for another, using tokens to pay for goods or services, or gifting tokens to someone other than a spouse or civil partner can all trigger a disposal.
+Beneficiaries should keep records of the date, sterling value and nature of each disposal to calculate any gain above the annual exempt amount (currently £3,000).

 How can losses be used after inheriting digital assets?

-If a beneficiary disposes of an inherited holding at a loss, they may use that loss to offset gains in the same tax year or carry it forward.
-Accurate records of values at inheritance and disposal are essential.
+If a beneficiary disposes of an inherited holding at a loss, that loss can be used to offset gains in the same tax year or carried forward indefinitely to reduce future CGT liability.
+Accurate records of the base cost at inheritance and the proceeds at disposal are essential.

 What reporting does HMRC expect for inherited digital assets?

-Executors should retain evidence for valuations and report estate details where required.
-Beneficiaries must report disposals and any taxable gains on their Self Assessment tax return if applicable.
+Executors should retain full evidence for valuations and report the estate details on the IHT400 form where required.
+Beneficiaries must report disposals and any taxable gains on their Self Assessment tax return if the gain exceeds the annual exempt amount.

 How will reporting by crypto asset service providers after 2026 affect estates?

-Increased reporting by service providers will give HMRC more visibility over holdings and transactions.
-That makes accurate records and timely reporting even more important to avoid enquiries and penalties.
+From January 2026, increased automatic reporting by UK crypto service providers under the OECD’s Crypto-Asset Reporting Framework (CARF) will give HMRC far greater visibility over holdings and transactions.
+That makes accurate records and timely reporting even more important to avoid enquiries, interest charges and penalties.

 When might voluntary disclosure be necessary for historical errors?

-If past returns or estate reports contained mistakes, voluntary disclosure to HMRC can reduce penalties.
-Seek specialist advice promptly to correct historic errors in a controlled way.
+If past Self Assessment returns or estate reports contained mistakes — unreported disposals, incorrect valuations or missed gains — voluntary disclosure to HMRC can significantly reduce penalties compared with waiting for HMRC to discover the errors.
+Seek specialist advice promptly to correct historic issues in a controlled way.

 How are cross-border issues handled for long-term UK residents?

-Long‑term UK residents are generally liable on worldwide assets.
-The situs of digital assets is unclear, so specialist advice is important to determine whether foreign holdings fall within UK estate obligations.
+Individuals who are UK-domiciled (or deemed domiciled after 15 out of 20 tax years of UK residence) are generally liable to IHT on their worldwide estate, including all overseas digital holdings.
+The situs of digital assets remains legally unclear, so specialist advice is important to determine whether and how foreign holdings fall within UK IHT obligations.

 Why is the location of digital assets unclear and why seek specialist help?

-Tokens exist on global blockchains, not in a physical country.
-Determining tax residency, domicile and the situs of assets can be complex.
-Specialist advisers can analyse your situation and recommend steps to reduce risk.
+Tokens exist on global, decentralised blockchains — not in any single physical country.
+Determining tax residence, domicile and the situs of digital assets involves complex and still-evolving legal questions.
+Specialist advisers can analyse your specific circumstances and recommend steps to manage risk and ensure compliance.

 What should non-doms consider when holding digital assets abroad?

-Non‑doms using the remittance basis must consider how bringing funds to the UK could trigger tax.
-Cross‑border reporting rules and double taxation agreements can affect how assets are treated on death.
+Non-domiciled individuals using the remittance basis must consider how bringing crypto proceeds or gains into the UK — whether as tokens or converted sterling — could trigger an income tax or CGT charge.
+Cross-border reporting obligations and double taxation agreements can also affect how assets are treated on death.
+Detailed overseas records and proactive planning are essential.

 How can we